karanchaparwal/karanchaparwal.github.io/README.md

-# Girdhari Agrawal Portfolio
+#Karan Chaparwal Portfolio

-This repository contains code for Girdhari Agrawal, Full Stack Javascript Developer's Portfolio
+This is the repository for karanchaparwal.github.io the portfolio for karanchaparwal